benz0li/ghc-musl/README.md

 As of 2023‑08‑12, the images (versions 9.2.8, 9.4.6, 9.6.2 and later) also
 include the Haskell Tool Stack (Stack).

-There is currently no GHC binary distribution for Alpine Linux (AArch64) available!
+On 2024‑02‑23, the binary distribution of GHC version 9.8.2 was released for Alpine Linux (AArch64).
 :exclamation: Use flags <nobr>`--no-install-ghc --system-ghc`</nobr> with
-Stack to ensure that only the GHC available in the container is used.
+Stack (GHC versions < 9.8.2) to ensure that only the GHC available in the container is used.

 ### Dev Containers